NicholasJV/pencil-kata/README.md

 `npm test`

 This will launch chrome as the browser environment by default.
 It will automatically close when you stop the test process in terminal (and vice versa -- closing the browser will stop the test process).
+Stop the test process with `Ctrl-C`.
+Safari and Firefox launchers will also install by default; to specify which ones launch automatically, uncomment them in the `browsers` property of `karma.conf.js`

 The tests will reload automatically on changes to the files.
 You can view the test output in the console, or use

-`npm run browserTestOutput`
+`npm run browserTestOutput` to open an html file that displays the test output in a clear format.

 The html file should be overwritten every file change, so just refresh the browser to see updated test output.